Waukegan, Illinois: 20th century

-By the 1920s and 1930s, African Americans began to migrate to the city, mostly from the South.
+By the 1920s and 1930s, blacks began to migrate to the city, mostly from the South.
 The town was afflicted with racial strife.
-In June 1920, an African-American boy allegedly hit the car of an off-duty sailor from nearby Great Lakes Naval Base with a rock, and hundreds of white sailors gathered at Sherman House, a hotel reserved for African Americans.
+In June 1920, a black boy allegedly hit the car of an off-duty sailor from nearby Great Lakes Naval Base with a rock, and hundreds of white sailors gathered at Sherman House, a hotel reserved for blacks.
 Although newspaper reports and rumors suggested that the officer's wife was hit with glass from the broken windshield, subsequent reports revealed that the officer was not married.
 The sailors called for lynchings, but were kept back by the intervention of the police.

 Marines and sailors renewed their attack on the hotel several days later.
 The Sherman House residents fled for their lives as the military members carried torches, gasoline, and the American flag.
 The Waukegan police once again turned them away, but not before firing and wounding two members of the crowd.
 The police were not always so willing to protect Waukegan's citizens.
-The chief of police and the state's attorney in the 1920s, for example, were avowed members of the Ku Klux Klan, facts that came to light when a wrongfully convicted African-American war veteran was released from prison on appeal after 25 years.
+The chief of police and the state's attorney in the 1920s, for example, were avowed members of the Ku Klux Klan, facts that came to light when a wrongfully convicted black war veteran was released from prison on appeal after 25 years.
 Labor unrest also occurred regularly.
 In 1919, a strike at the US Steel and Wire Company – which had acquired Washburn & Moen – led to a call for intervention from the state militia.

 Noted organized crime boss Johnny Torrio served time in Waukegan's Lake County jail in 1925.
 He installed bulletproof covers on the windows of his cell at his own expense for fear of assassination attempts.

 The Waukegan urban area developed independently of Chicago before being officially incorporated into the Chicago metropolitan area during the 2000 census.
 This inclusion took place as a result of suburban sprawl, effectively dissolving the region's identity as self-standing.
 Despite this, Waukegan has retained a distinct industrial character in contrast to many of the residential suburbs along Chicago's North Shore.
 The financial disparity created by the disappearance of manufacturing from the city in part contributed to the Waukegan riot of 1966.
 Central to this event and the remainder of Waukegan's 20th-century history was Robert Sabonjian, who served as mayor for 24 years, and earned the nickname the "Mayor Daley of Waukegan" for his personal and sometimes controversial style of politics.